Administrative Complaint against the Bundestag Anti-BDS MotionPublished on Wed Oct 14 2020 - modified on Mon Oct 18 2021

 In support to the lawsuit, the ELSC instructed four renowned academics in international law, Eric David, Xavier Dupré De Boulois, Richard Falk and John Reynolds, to write a legal opinion on the Bundestag’s motion incompatibility with European and International human rights standards.
 The opinion establishes the full legitimacy of the BDS movement as a human rights movement and underlines the negative impacts – with specific regard to the fundamental freedoms of expression, association and assembly – of the antisemitism stigmatisation on advocates for Palestinian rights in Germany.
 It concludes that the anti-BDS motions represents an unreasonable, disproportionate and unlawful restriction on the BDS movement’s members’ aforementioned rights, both as individuals and as a collective, and hence violate Germany’s obligations under international human rights law and the European Convention of Human Rights (ECHR).

 The case is currently pending.
+See the updates below.

 17 May 2019: The Bundestag adopts the motion “Resisting the BDS Movement with Determination – Combating Antisemitism”.